kiranparajuli589/react-rrtc/README.md

-# record-rrtc
+# react-rrtc

 ## Overview

-`record-rrtc` is a ReactJS plugin that provides a convenient hook for recording audio and video streams using the RecordRTC library.
+`react-rrtc` is a ReactJS plugin that provides a convenient hook for recording audio and video streams using the RecordRTC library.
 This plugin simplifies the process of recording media streams within your React applications.